Karl Marx: The Story of His Life: Reception

 In Books Abroad of spring 1936 a short review of the English translation is given.
 The book is said to be a "monumental and noble biography of the man most hated and admired today."
 Mehring is praised for not hesitating "to take his stand against Marx in certain controversies."

 In 1937 Harris wrote a review of the first English edition of Karl Marx.
 The Story of his Life in Science & Society.
 He refers to some earlier biographies of Marx in English language, like that of D. Riazanov (Karl Marx and Friedrich Engels.
 New York 1927), of Otto Rühle (Karl Marx, his Life and Work.
-New York 1929, translated by E. and C. Paul), and of Edward H. Harr (A Study in Fanaticism.
+New York 1929, translated by E. and C. Paul), and of Edward H. Carr (A Study in Fanaticism.
 London 1934), but states that "none can dispute first rank with Mehring's".
 He remarks that the biography is at his best in the period prior to 1848.
 Despite the merits of the book, it fails to satisfy Harris' expectations.
 "Mehring, though a doughty fighter against the distortions of Marxism of the center and right wing of the German Social Democratic Party, even to the point of breaking with them to help found the Communist Party of Germany, was nevertheless unable to free himself entirely from the influence of the ideas against which he fought."

 The political scientist David McLellan writes that Karl Marx: The Story of His Life is the "classical biography of Marx", adding that it is now "slightly hagiographical" and out of date.
 In 1953, the philosopher Louis Althusser wrote that it is the "most comprehensive and interesting historical study of Marx".